monk-io/docs/docs/publishing.md

 The repo should contain at least three files in its top directory:

--   `README.md` - should contain an informative description of the template and a short guide on how to deploy it with Monk,
+-   `README.md` - should contain an informative description of the Kit and a short guide on how to deploy it with Monk,
--   `template.yaml` - this is the template itself, can be named after your namespace, eg. `gizmotron.yaml`
+-   `kit.yaml` - this is the Kit itself, can be named after your namespace, eg. `gizmotron.yaml`
--   `MANIFEST` - this file lists all template files in load order, see below.
+-   `MANIFEST` - this file lists all Kit files in load order, see below.

-Of course, you can host multiple template files and build arbitrary directory structures as long as you adjust the `MANIFEST` accordingly.
+Of course, you can host multiple Kit files and build arbitrary directory structures as long as you adjust the `MANIFEST` accordingly.

-Apart from the files above, you might want to include a `LICENSE` file containing the license under which you wish to distribute your template.
+Apart from the files above, you might want to include a `LICENSE` file containing the license under which you wish to distribute your Kit.

 ### Monk MANIFEST

-Monk MANIFESTs are simple text files that are used by Monk to identify and load template files in correct order.
+Monk MANIFESTs are simple text files that are used by Monk to identify and load Kit files in correct order.

 For example, if you just have one YAML file (`gizmotron.yaml`) in your repo `monk-gizmotron`, your `MANIFEST` should look like this: